Sikenica

 Sikenica (Peszektergenye) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1307.

 Geography

 The village lies at an altitude of 150 metres and covers an area of 25.549 km².
 It has a population of about 640 people.

+Population

 Ethnicity

-The village is approximately 58% Slovak, 40% Magyar, 1% Gypsy and 1% Czech.
+The village is approximately 58% Slovak, 40% Magyar, 1% Romani and 1% Czech.

 Facilities

 The village has a public library and football pitch.